positive-response/jpetGeant/docs/PARAMETERS.md

  `/jpetmc/source/nema/mixed/allow3G [point]'
 * Points are simulated at now only as cylinders.
 Setting size of that cylinder:
  `/jpetmc/source/nema/mixed/setCylinderSize [point] [radius] [length]`
+* Allow a given point to generate prompt photon (by default it is true):
+ `/jpetmc/source/nema/mixed/allowPrompt [point]'
+* Points are simulated at now only as cylinders.
+Setting size of the cylinder for prompt:
+ `/jpetmc/source/nema/mixed/setPromptSourceSize [point] [radius] [length]`
 * Rotating the shape of the nema point:
  `/jpetmc/source/nema/mixed/setCylinderRotation [point] [phi] [theta]`
 * Changing the shape of the nema point by shifting position in X: